its-saeed/rit/docs/step-11.md

     }
 ```
 You can use `context` function from `anyhow` to add context to the error.
-Similarily we can update `repository_format_version` function to use our new error type:
+Similarly, we can update `repository_format_version` function to use our new error type:
 ```rust
     pub fn repository_format_version(&self) -> Result<u16, ConfigParseError> {
         let core = self